 COVID-19 Case Management

-Effectively protecting against and managing COVID-19 in a campus community requires individuals to perform daily symptom checks, get tested for COVID-19 if symptomatic or otherwise directed, self-report test results, and follow contact tracing, isolation, quarantine, and return to campus instructions.
+Effectively protecting against and managing COVID-19 in a campus community requires individuals to perform daily symptom checks, get tested for COVID-19 if symptomatic or otherwise directed, self-report test results, and follow contact tracing, isolation, quarantine, and return to campus instructions, and get vaccinated against COVID-19.
 BYU is partnering with the Utah County Health Department to facilitate this process.

 Healthy Together App

-In order to come to campus and access campus services, BYU students and employees are required to download and use the Healthy Together App or complete a daily checkup form.
+In order to access campus services, BYU students and employees are encouraged to download and use the Healthy Together App or complete a daily checkup form.
 This app facilitates symptom checking, contact tracing and test scheduling.

 Testing is an important component of successfully preventing and managing the spread of COVID-19.
-In accordance with Utah State Public Health Order 2020-27 and the Utah System of Higher Education COVID-19 Intensive Testing Plan, Brigham Young University students 18 years or older who live in on-campus housing or attend at least one in-person or blended class are asked to participate in COVID-19 testing within five broad categories:
+Brigham Young University students 18 years or older who live in on-campus housing or attend at least one in-person or blended class are asked to participate in COVID-19 testing within five broad categories:

-1) Testing of symptomatic individuals: This testing is offered to BYU students and employees at the BYU Student Health Center.
+1) Testing of symptomatic individuals: This testing is offered to BYU students and employees at the BYU Student Health Center and multiple other locations in Utah County.
 Click here for additional information.

-3) Random testing: This testing will apply to all on-campus student residents and any student who attends at least one in-person or blended class during winter semester.
-This testing will commence after the entry testing is completed during the first 10 calendar days of the semester.
+3) Random testing: This testing will apply to all on-campus student residents and any student who attends at least one in-person or blended class during spring term.
+This testing will commence after the entry testing is completed during the first 10 calendar days of the term.
 Individuals selected to participate in random testing will be provided with additional information.

-4) Close contact testing: This testing is offered to BYU students and employees who have been in direct close contact with a positive case of COVID-19.
+4) Close contact testing: This testing is offered to BYU students and employees who have been in direct close contact with a positive case of COVID-19 and have not been fully vaccinated.
 Testing is offered at the BYU Student Health Center.
 Click here for additional information.

 5) Focused testing: This testing will be directed by BYU’s Unified Command.
 Individuals selected for focused testing will be provided with additional information.